mitsuba-renderer/mitsuba3/docs/src/key_topics/acoustics.rst

 Under an ``_ad_`` variant, misuka differentiates the ETC with respect to scene
 parameters: material absorption/scattering, source and receiver positions, and geometry.
-The :ref:`acoustic_prb <integrator-acoustic_prb>` integrator implements **Time-Resolved Path Replay Backpropagation**, which propagates gradients efficiently across many reflections without storing the full path history.
+The :ref:`acoustic_prb <integrator-acoustic_prb>` integrator implements **Time-Resolved Path Replay Backpropagation** :cite:`acoustic_prb`, which propagates gradients efficiently across many reflections without storing the full path history.
 This is the basis for the inverse-rendering tutorials, where scene parameters are optimized to match a target ETC.